OpenTTD/CompileFarm/README.md

 A short walkthrough:

- - ci-linux-clang: targets that only validate sources on errors (with CLang).
- - ci-linux-gcc: targets that only validate sources on errors (with GCC).
+ - ci-linux: targets that only validate sources on errors.
  - release-linux-deb-gcc: targets that produce .deb files (Debian and Ubuntu).
  - release-linux-generic-gcc: targets that produce tarballs (for any Linux OS, with GCC).